jawj/xlsxtable/README.md

 * Emboldens and (optionally) freezes and autofilters the headings
 * Sets reasonable column widths
 * Converts dates and times to native Excel format (roughly: floating-point days since 1 Jan 1900)
+* Works everywhere, including Node and browsers

+Under 7KB gzipped.
 The only runtime dependency is [littlezipper](https://github.com/jawj/littlezipper) (which is by the same author, tiny, and has no runtime dependencies of its own).

 ## How to say _xlsxtable_